GlassEaters/hydra/packages/docs/docs/intro.md

 # What is Hydra

-Hydra is a wallet of wallets.
-A fanout wallet if you will.
-It allows the creation of extremely large membership sets that can take part in fund distribution from a central wallet.
+Hydra is a wallet of wallets, a fanout wallet if you will.
+It enables extremely large membership sets that can take part in fund distribution from a central wallet.
 It works with SOL and any SPL token.
 ![](/img/fanout.jpg)

-## Basic flow
+## Basic Flow

-There are three steps in the lifecycle of a Hydra Wallet:
+A Hydra Wallet's lifecycle has 3 phases:

 1. Creation - Create the Wallet
-2. Addition - Add Members
+2. Member Addition - Add Members and specify their share
 3. Distribution - Distribute funds to the Members according to their share

-The Distribution step is an on-chain operation that's called on a per-Member basis.
-We'll get into all the details of this later, but Hydra will track all distribtuions and ensure that Members only get their share of the funds.
+The Distribution phase is an on-chain operation that's called on a per-Member basis.
+We'll get into all the details of this later, but Hydra will track all distribtuions and ensure that Members always get their fair share of the funds.
 As new funds flow into the Hydra Wallet, members (or other automated processes) will call the Distribution operation to disburse the appropriate share of funds to the given Member.

 Let's get into a bit more detail on these steps.